mnatsakanyank/rock-paper-scissors/README.md

 ## Implementation Details

   JsRoutes Controller - The play framework is able to generate Javascript code to handle routing from Javascript running client side back to your application.
-JsRoutes Controller serves this functionality which basically configuration.
+JsRoutes Controller serves this functionality which is basically configurations.
 No need to write tests for this.

   AppLoader - is the entry point for the application and holds configurations for play framework.
 No tests needed